Navarro County Jail , TX

 Q

-What types of visits are available and will they be recorded or monitored?
+What types of visits are available and are they monitored?

-Visit types typically include on-site/contact visits and remote video or tablet visits.
-Most non-attorney visits may be monitored or recorded, while attorney–client visits are generally treated differently.
+Common options include in-person contact visits and remote video or tablet visits.
+Most non-attorney visits are monitored or recorded.
+Attorney-client visits are the exception.

 Visitation